Carolyn Whelan

 About Me

-Prior to this, Carolyn contributed articles to Fortune, Newsweek, The IHT and SciAm.com on social justice topics including real estate arbitrage, retirement hot spots, women’s work in Latin America, Brazil’s looming crisis and low-cost therapy in Argentina.
-She has also covered healthcare for Dow Jones Newswires in Paris, technology for Barron’s Online, and a number of geopolitical topics as a writer for the UN, Columbia Business School, EY and the WWF.
+Prior to this, Carolyn contributed articles to Fortune, Newsweek, The IHT and SciAm.com on topics ranging from real estate arbitrage and retirement hot spots, to women’s work in Latin America, Brazil’s looming crisis, and low-cost therapy in Argentina.
+She has also covered healthcare for Dow Jones Newswires in Paris, technology for Barron’s Online, and a number of geopolitical topics as a writer for PwC, the UN, Columbia Business School, EY, and the WWF.

 Carolyn earned a Masters in Journalism from Columbia Journalism School and holds degrees in Communications and Foreign Affairs from the University of Virginia.
 She is a Columbia 2016 Ageboom Fellow and 2006 Knight-Bagehot Fellow.

-Carolyn broke into journalism covering the Earth Summit in Rio.
-Her broad experience and exposure to many issues, countries and sources help her spot unique attention-grabbing angles on well-trodden topics for prescient campaigns, reports and research programs.
+Carolyn broke into journalism covering the Earth Summit.
+Her broad experience and exposure to many issues, countries and sources help her spot unique attention-grabbing angles on well-trodden topics for prescient campaigns, reports and programs.